allendav/demodulator/README.md

 TODO
 ====

-o Finish the framer
+- [ ] Finish the framer
-o Extract frame meta data
+- [ ] Extract frame meta data
-o Detect and handle loss of carrier o Accept sample rate and format parameters on the command line o Accept samples via STDIN from rtl_fm o Use a Makefile for building
+- [ ] Detect and handle loss of carrier
+- [ ] Accept sample rate and format parameters on the command line
+- [ ] Accept samples via STDIN from rtl_fm
+- [ ] Use a Makefile for building

 Building
 ========